developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/featuredemo/index.md

 * Fetch – Tapping this button will retrieve the value from WebSQL

 ### WebStorage
 The Web Storage section of the Feature Demo application demonstrates the basic functionality of the HTML5 LocalStorage and SessionStorage APIs.
-This allows you to store basic Name/Value pairs of data
+This allows storage of basic Name/Value data pairs

 * LocalStorage Input – Enter a string to be stored using LocalStorage.
 This will stay resident after the application is closed.
 * LocalStorage Output – Displays the LocalStorage data retrieved when tapping the `Local Fetch` button